LironEr/bundlemon-github-actions/README.md

 <img src="./assets/localAnalyze.png" height="100px" />

+> We wont use `--local` flag in CI, this flag just help us check that we found all the files we want to find

 ### Ignore hash in file name

 Changing app code will cause webpack to generate a new hash for files that have been changed.